-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the American Association of Physics Teachers, Inc. as of December 31, 2015, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the American Association of Physics Teachers, Inc. as of December 31, 2016 and 2015, and the changes in its net assets and its cash flows for the year ended December 31, 2016 in accordance with accounting principles generally accepted in the United States of America.